sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 See [this](#debug) for how to debug what URLs Velja receives.

 If the redirect URL contains the destination URL (usually in a search parameter), contact me and I will add support for it.

-**Something else**

-First, make sure the problem is Velja.
-Go to “System Settings › Desktop & Dock” and change the “Default web browser” setting to Safari.
-Then try clicking the link again.
-If the problem persists, it's not caused by Velja.

 #### What are tracking parameters and why would I want to remove them?